We hire researchers and engineers to advance technology and methods in life sciences and learn how to lead service providing research infrastructures.

 The technologies they develop help scientists to further understand topics in genome, structural, developmental and planetary biology, cell and tissue biology, translational research, or drug design.

-We are looking for professionals with at least 4 years of experiences in technology development or engineering, coming either from academia or industry, with or without a PhD.
-You need to have a wish to develop new technologies for life sciences, strong interest to support other scientists by providing different technology as a service and to learn to manage research infrastructures.
+We are looking for STEM professionals with at least 4 years of research experience (including first experience in method and technology development), coming either from academia or industry, with or without a PhD.
+You might be an engineer in industry or an experienced scientist in academia who is looking for the new directions in their career development.
+You need to have a wish to develop new methods and technologies for life sciences, strong interest to support other scientists by providing different technologies as a service and to learn to manage research infrastructures.